Change the Default Screen Shot File Name in Mac OS X

 killall SystemUIServer

-Other than changing file names, you can also change where screen shots save to and change file type to a format other than the PNG default.
+Other than changing file names, you can also change where screen shots save to on the Mac, which can help to organize things a bit, and users can also change file type to a format other than the PNG default as well.

 Thanks to MacTrast for the tip.